As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Baalzebul Tiefling

-A Baalzebul Tiefling is linked to the archdevil Baalzebul – who specializes in corruption – and the crumbling layer of hell known as Maladomini.
-You get +1 Intelligence and can use the following corruption-based spells thanks to your Legacy of Maladomini ability.
+A Baalzebul Tiefling is linked to the archdevil Baalzebul - who specializes in corruption - and the crumbling layer of hell known as Maladomini.
+You get +2 Charisma and +1 Intelligence, and you can use the following corruption-based spells thanks to your Legacy of Maladomini ability.

 Character Level Cantrips and Spells